 Another brown rice stir-fry:

 Kids like spaghetti, right?
 Here’s my spaghetti made with brown rice pasta topped with grass-fed ground beef mixed in with organic pasta sauce, topped with grated raw milk cheddar cheese and served with broccoli.
 You how to get kids to eat broccoli?
 First of all, don’t over-cook it; secondly, grate cheese over top of it!
 They will eat it now!
 This spaghetti meal actually has food value!

 Kids also love MACARONI AND CHEESE!
-But the commercially available product is nothing but white flour pasta, processed cheese and factory-farm milk!
-Completely worthless, in other words!
+But the commercially available product is nothing but white flour, processed cheese and factory-farm milk!
+Completely worthless!
 But all you have to do is buy whole grain macaroni pasta